Malmstrom Pharmacy

 Activation for NEW Prescriptions

-Please note: prescriptions are NOT automatically filled after a provider sends them.
-It’s the patient’s responsibility to activate the prescription so the pharmacy can process it.
+NOT automatically filled after a provider sends your prescription(s).
+It is the patient’s responsibility to activate the medications so the pharmacy can process it.

-Prescription Activation Options during duty hours:
+Prescription Activation Options during duty hours

 Prescription Refills